T$^3$-S2S: Training-free Triplet Tuning for Sketch to Scene Synthesis in Controllable Concept Art Generation: Introduction

 \section{Introduction}

 Scene generation plays a significant role in visual content creation across various domains, including video gaming, animation, filmmaking, and virtual/augmented reality.
 Traditional methods heavily rely on manual efforts, which require designers to transform initial sketches into detailed multi-instance scene concept art through numerous iterations.
-Recently, technological innovations such as Stable Diffusion~\cite{rombach2022high,podell2023sdxl} equipped with ControlNet~\cite{zhang2023adding} and integrated with advanced text-to-image technologies~\cite{kim2023dense}, have streamlined this process.
+Recently, technological innovations such as Stable Diffusion~\citep{rombach2022high,podell2023sdxl} equipped with ControlNet~\citep{zhang2023adding} and integrated with advanced text-to-image technologies~\citep{kim2023dense}, have streamlined this process.
 These advancements have notably decreased the workload for designers by automating the conversion of simple sketches into complex scenes.
-While these technologies perform well with common scenes involving typical instances, they struggle with generating complex multi-instance scenes, particularly with unusual and small instances.
+While these technologies perform well with common scenes involving typical instances, they struggle with generating complex multi-instance scenes and often miss fine details.
+For the terrain layout, designers still manually interpret concept art and build terrain by dragging grids with preset tools.

-Alternatively, multi-instance synthesis involves incorporating layouts of multiple instances as additional input through bounding boxes, and can effectively manage the generation of multiple instances.
-However, most methods~\cite{yang2023reco,li2023gligen,liu2023detector,sun2024eggen,wang2024instancediffusion,zhou2024migc} are training-based and require further training when integrated with sketches that contain minimal semantic information, necessitating the collection of numerous scene images.
-In sectors such as gaming, animation, and film, copyright restrictions significantly hinder scene generation and cannot be disregarded.
-Conversely, some training-free efforts~\cite{Xie_2023_ICCV,chen2024training,feng2022training}, like Dense Diffusion~\cite{kim2023dense}, focus primarily on the impact of the attention map, but they overlook the interaction between the attention map and the value matrices, failing to accurately align with the designer's sketches.

-Our strategy involves maintaining ControlNet's sketch-following capabilities while exploring the challenges of synthesizing multiple instances.
-We aim to develop a training-free tuning mechanism that harnesses the inherent creative capabilities of existing models, eliminating the need for extensive data collection or additional training.
-We conduct a comprehensive analysis of the cross-attention mechanism, identifying two more issues contributing to the performance gaps in generating detailed scenes beyond the attention maps: imbalanced prompt energy and value homogeneity across the cross-attention layers.
-These two factors often lead to low competitiveness of unusual instances and high coupling among similar instances, resulting in a final image that deviates from the intended instance prompts.